 How Much Does Epoxy Garage Flooring Cost?

 One of the most important things you will need to consider before making the commitment to epoxy your garage floor is how much it is going to cost.
-To undertake a project of this magnitude for an average-sized single car garage in Las Vegas or Sacramento, it’ll cost you approximately $750 on the low end and nearly $3,000 on the high end.
+To undertake a project of this magnitude for an average-sized single car garage in Sacramento, it’ll cost you approximately $750 on the low end and nearly $3,000 on the high end.
 If you’re interested in getting it done professionally, give us a call or schedule a free estimate here.

 On average, you can expect to pay between $2 to $5 per square foot for materials and equipment.
 Compared to the expense of hiring professionals to do the job, that’s pretty reasonable.
 As a conservative estimate, an expert floor refinisher changes the price from $3 to $12 per square foot of your garage space.

 The average single car garage measures approximately 250 feet.
 That means a DIY project will cost you anywhere from $750-$3000.
 However, since a typical two-car garage nearly doubles that space, you can expect to pay a figure of $1,200 to $6,000.
 The type of epoxy you choose and the preferred application will also play a determining factor in the final amount you will pay.